 Having regular cystoscopies can give you symptoms like having a bladder infection (cystitis), such as:

 - pain or stinging when passing urine

 You can also get a urine infection or blood in the urine (haematuria) afterwards.
-Your doctor or specialist nurse will advise you how to cope with this.
+Your doctor or specialist nurse will tell you how to cope with this.
 They can also prescribe medicines to help.

 After a cystoscopy to remove early bladder cancer, you might worry that the cancer could come back and that you may need further treatment.
 Knowing that you are going to have cystoscopies every few months might also worry you.
 But if everything goes well, your check ups gradually become less frequent.

 Surgery for bladder cancer might cause scarring.
 It can be difficult if you have surgery to remove your whole bladder (radical cystectomy).